 The week is off to a strange (but fun) start with Halloween.
 I decided to put some pork in the slow cooker for some quick tacos before heading out to trick or treat.
 This is my husband’s favorite.

 As keeper of the food and meals, I try to give everyone at least one of their favorites each week.
 Last week Little D got Mac and cheese and Big A got her Tortilla pizza.
-This week my husband gets some meat and I get bean and hummus lasagna!
+This week my husband gets some meat and I get beans and hummus lasagna!

 My friends make this vegetarian lasagna all the time (not vegan but close)– it’s their recipe.
 Even if my family doesn’t go for it, I hope it’s something I can make and freeze for myself.
 I could always use quick and healthy lunches the days my kids are in school and I’m working from home.